• Skip to primary navigation

 What is Humba?

-Humba is basically a pork dish braised in pineapple juice which can be bought in cans or made by pressing the pineapple fruit itself.
+Humba is basically a braised pork dish in pineapple juice which can be bought in cans or made by pressing the pineapple fruit itself.

-Humba is usually made with pork meat, dried banana blossoms, black beans, laurel leaves, soy sauce, brown sugar, salt, and pepper.
+Humba is usually made with pork belly meat, dried banana blossoms, black beans, laurel leaves, soy sauce, brown sugar, salt, and pepper.

 cooked vegan humba in a pan and on a white plate